 The Jack Swagger On-Screen Departure

-After the team split it appeared as though Swagger’s role on-screen had taken a bit of a departure.
+After the team split, it appeared as though Swagger’s role on-screen had taken a bit of a departure.
 While he remained with Colter and feuded with the likes of Adam Rose, he would become a face and battle Rusev for America’s honor.
-His loss to Rusev also inexplicably led to Zeb Colter no longer being his manager either.
+Unfortunately, his loss to Rusev also inexplicably led to Zeb Colter no longer being his manager either.

-Colter and Swagger interacted but it was Alberto Del Rio who would be now managed by Zeb.
-The formation of Mex-America, while leaving something to be desired became another avenue to showcase Swagger and his skills.
+Colter and Swagger interacted but it was Alberto Del Rio who Zeb would now managed.
+The formation of Mex-America, while leaving something to be desired, became another avenue to showcase Swagger and his skills.
 In the end, Del Rio was successful in their feud.
 For Swagger, he remained in a state of limbo.
 His appearances on-screen were few and far between.
-A storyline was developed highlighting his ‘contract status’.
+Finally, a storyline was developed highlighting his ‘contract status’.
 This allowed for his movement from Raw to Smackdown.
 After eventually not being shown at all on television, Swagger went onto the Chael Sonnen’ Podcast and stated that he had asked for his release.
 Despite some jockeying back and forth between Swagger and WWE management, his release was officially announced in the middle of March 2017.